 - Do not use a nail file in place of a Block Buffer.
 Nail files will remove too much from the surface of your nail and weaken it.

-- The above picture is how I hold the Block Buffer when I’m using it.
+- As you can see above, this how you should hold your Block Buffer when I’m using it.

-- Before using your Block Buffer for the first time, run your nail file over the four pointy edges.
+- If it’s your first time using your Block Buffer, run your nail file over the four pointy edges.
 This will dull the edges and prevent your cuticles from getting cut and scratched up.

 Step #2 – Spray your nails with rubbing alcohol.

-This not only cleans the dust off of your nails, but it also an additional step to help dry out your nail bed.
+Along with cleaning the dust off of your nails, this step also helps dry out your nail bed.

 - If you don’t have a small spray bottle, you can also pour rubbing alcohol into the bottle’s lid and dip your nail in it.